travis-ci/docs-travis-ci-com/user/languages/smalltalk.md

 ## Basic configuration

 For a minimum configuration you need to specify two parameters, the language and the baseline of your project.
+Default build configuration is a Squeak5.0 image on Linux.

 ```yaml
     language: smalltalk